Best Commercial Hand Dryers

 - Automatic – touchless motion sensor, timer activates when you hold hands in or under dryer, turns off when timer runs out.

 - Button activated – requires touch (push of a button) to activate timer which is less hygienic.

 - Cold concentrated jet stream of air (Airblade)

 However, we believe that for commercial use, choosing between high speed and standard speed hand dryer is the most helpful.
-While high speed hand dryers are powerful and fast, they do make more noise than standard hand dryers, which have less powerful and therefore less noisy but also slower.
-Below you can find a comparison table on the two types with information that is applicable to most hand dryer within these categories.
+While high-speed hand dryers are powerful and fast, they do make more noise than standard hand dryers, which have less powerful and therefore less noisy but also slower.
+Below you can find a comparison table on the two types with information that is applicable to most hand dryers within these categories.

 High Speed Hand Dryer

 Build material: Strong plastic (polycarbonate)**

 Automatic/ Manual activation: Fully automatic****

 Drying time: 25-30 seconds